AaronWatters/H5Gizmos/doc/GizmoLink/GizmoLink.md

 ```bash
 $ gizmo_link 9876 / GizmoLink
 ```
-Use this command to verify that <a href="./Scripts.md">Gizmo script entry points.
-</a> work properly in the server interface, for example.
+Use this command to verify that <a href="./Scripts.md">Gizmo script entry points</a> work properly in the server interface, for example.

 <a href="./README.md">